 Jenever is a traditional Belgian juniper-flavored drink.
 It is also called “Dutch gin” as jenever originates from the Netherlands.
 Roughly, it appeared in the 16th century when grain brandy was flavored with juniper berries for the first time.

 Produced by fermenting starch from grains, jenever is a strong (30-48%) drink with a neutral taste and a light scent of juniper.
 There are two main types of jenever—jonge (young) and oude (old).
 They differ not in terms of their age but in terms of the distillation technique used.
 Various spices and fruits might be added to the drink as well.
-Jenever has dozens of flavours—lemon, vanilla, cactus, speculaas, hazelnut, apple, chocolate, etc.
+Jenever has dozens of flavors—lemon, vanilla, cactus, speculaas, hazelnut, apple, chocolate, etc.